instafication/frontend/README.md

 ---

-Made with ❤️ by the BlinkSMS team
+Made with ❤️ by the Instafication team